Raqib Hameed Naik

-Raqib Hameed Naik (born 1995) is a Kashmiri journalist.
-In 2020, he relocated to the United States.
-He is the founder and executive director of the Center for the Study of Organized Hate (CSOH), a nonprofit, nonpartisan think tank based in Washington, D.C.
-He also founded Hindutva Watch, a research project that documents hate crimes and hate speeches against religious minorities in India, and India Hate Lab, which studies hate speech, disinformation, and conspiracy theories targeting religious minorities.
+Raqib Hameed Naik (born 1995) is a former journalist and an expert on organized hate, far-right extremism, disinformation and online harms, He is the executive director of the Center for the Study of Organized Hate (CSOH), a nonprofit, nonpartisan think tank based in Washington, D.C.

-Naik is the Pulitzer Center grantee.
-He has been featured and quoted in various news outlets, including The Washington Post, The Wall Street Journal, The Guardian, The Intercept, American Kahani, BBC, Daily Express UK, Tech Crunch, Forbes, Voice of America, Vox, Wired, PBS, NPR, LA Times, Al Jazeera, Reuters, Rolling Stone and The Chenab Times.
+Earlier, he founded Hindutva Watch, a research project described as India’s only operational hate tracker that documents hate crimes and hate speeches against religious minorities, particularly Christians and Muslims in India, and India Hate Lab, which studies hate speech, disinformation, and conspiracy theories targeting religious minorities.Naik is also a Fellow at Bard College’s Human Rights Project and at the Political Conflict, Gender and People’s Rights Initiative at the University of California, Berkeley..

 Early life and education

 Raqib was born to Kashmiri parents in Jammu and Kashmir.
-He did his early schooling Sri Ranbir Higher Secondary School Jammu.
-He moved to Srinagar to complete his under graduation from Amar Singh College.
-He then attended Jamia Millia Islamia, New Delhi and University of Bolton, UK for Masters in Public Administration and International Multimedia Journalism, respectively.
+He did his early schooling Sri Ranbir Higher Secondary School, Jammu.
+He moved to Srinagar to complete his undergraduate studies at Amar Singh College.
+He then attended University of Bolton in 2018, to study International Multimedia Journalism.